Statistics on Medical Debt in North Carolina

 What’s Being Done to Alleviate Medical Debt

-The Governor’s Office and the NC Department of Health and Human Services recently announced a groundbreaking, win-win initiative to relieve medical debt for two million North Carolinians, cap interest rates on medical debt, provide generous discounts on hospital prices to families with certain incomes, automatically enroll people into charity care, and prohibit selling debt to collectors.
-The U.S. Centers for Medicare and Medicaid Services has approved this medical debt relief incentive program, but it can only move forward if hospital CEOs agree to participate.
+The Governor’s Office and the NC Department of Health and Human Services have initiated a groundbreaking medical debt relief incentive program that will relieve medical debt for two million North Carolinians, cap interest rates on medical debt, provide generous discounts on hospital prices to families with certain incomes, automatically enroll people into financial assistance, and prohibit selling debt to collectors.
+All 99 acute care hospitals around the state have decided to participate in the program.

 Health care patients across our state need peace of mind that they can heal without medical debt.
 You can help us provide that peace of mind for everyday North Carolinians by signing up to participate in our medical debt campaign or by sharing your own personal story.
 Your support will be especially influential in inspiring hospital leaders and N.C. lawmakers to make sure patients receive financial assistance at hospitals, quality service without hidden fees, and protections against extraordinary medical debt collections.